A Shuffling Framework for Local Differential Privacy: Introduction

 will have the same true value ($0$ or $1$).
-So, the adversary can reliably infer Alice's value by taking a simple majority vote of her and her household's noisy responses.
+Hence, the adversary can reliably infer Alice's value by taking a simple majority vote of her and her household's noisy responses.
 Note that this does not violate the \ldp guarantee since the inputs are appropriately randomized when observed in isolation.
+Additionally, on account of being public, the auxiliary information is known to the adversary (and analyst) \emph{a priori} -- no mechanism can prevent their disclosure.
+For instance, any attempts to include Alice's address as an additional feature of the data and then report via \ldp is \emph{futile} -- the adversary would simply discard the reported noisy address and use the auxiliary information about the exact addresses to identify the responses of her household members.
 We call such threats \emph{inference attacks} -- recovering an individual's private input using all or a subset of other participants' noisy responses.
-It is well known that protecting against inference attacks, that rely on underlying data correlations, is beyond the purview of \DP \cite{Pufferfish, DDP, definetti,sok}.
+It is well known that protecting against inference attacks that rely on underlying data correlations is beyond the purview of \DP \citep{Pufferfish, sok}.

-\textbf{Strategy 2} corresponds to the recently introduced shuffle \DP model, such as Google's Prochlo \cite{Prochlo}.
+\textbf{Strategy 2} corresponds to the recently introduced shuffle \DP model, such as Google's Prochlo \citep{Prochlo}.
 Here, the noisy responses are completely anonymized -- the adversary cannot identify which \ldp responses correspond to Alice and her household.
 Under such a model, only information that is completely order agnostic (i.e., symmetric functions that can be computed over just the \textit{bag} of values, such as aggregate statistics) can be extracted.
 Consequently, the analyst also fails to accomplish their original goal as all the underlying data correlation is destroyed.